Metallicity dependence of the H/H$_2$ and C$^+$/C/CO distributions in a resolved self-regulating interstellar medium: Simulation method

 \subsection{Gravity and hydrodynamics}

 We use the public version of {\sc Gizmo} \citep{2015MNRAS.450...53H}, a multi-solver code featuring the meshless Godunov method \citep{2011MNRAS.414..129G} on top of the TreeSPH code {\sc Gadget-3} \citep{2005MNRAS.364.1105S}.
-We adopt the meshless finite-mass (MFM) solver \citep{2015MNRAS.450...53H} for hydrodynamics with the number of neighboring particles in a kernel $N_{\rm ngb} = 32$.
+The gravitational interaction is solved by the Barnes–Hut algorithm (``treecode'') while hydrodynamics is solved by the meshless finite-mass (MFM) method \citep{2015MNRAS.450...53H} with the number of neighboring particles in a kernel $N_{\rm ngb} = 32$.